takanory/slides/20190224pyconapac/PITCHME.md

 Note:

 * First!
 I have a quiz.
-* I am noto a Filipino.
+* I am not a Filipino.

 +++